wtsi-hgi/go-softpack-builder/README.md

 ```

 This should result in a job running in your wr manager that creates the
 singularity image file and other artifacts in your S3 buildBase.
-The overall
+The module
+wrapper for the image will be installed.

-task will fail when gsb tries to send the artifacts to the core, however.
+Only the last step when gsb tries to send the artifacts to the core, will fail,
+but you'll at least have a usable software installation of the environment that
+can be tested and used.